 "I'm so sorry Daisuke, but I don't think we have any other choice."

 "What?
 What are you talking about Akito?"

-"I'm so sorry Daisuke," he apologized.
+"I'm so sorry Daisuke," he apologized again.

 "What, so this is it?"
 I said.
 My eyes flicked from the knife to his face which wasn't giving anything away.
 "Don't tell me that I'm going to die here?"

-I'm sorry, you don't know what I'm talking about do you?
 I've become so immersed in this world that I often forget that regular people don't know about the monsters lurking right under their noses.
 Maybe it's best if I explain to you the events of that morning, or the previous month, or from my first day of high school?

-Let's go back to the day when I learned about Obake and the fox monster for the first time.
+Let's go back to the day when I learned about monsters and the fox monster for the first time.